----- Chicagoland

 In August 2006, Steve and Garry had an impromptu reunion during Steve's broadcast from the Air & Water Show.
 The duo were in great form, and fans were happy to see them together again.
 In April 2007, Garry Meier took over the late-morning shift at WCKG.

-Things changed in October 2007, however.
-Steve took over the morning show at WJMK Jack-FM, and a format change at WCKG meant that Garry was once again out of a job.
+Things changed in October 2007.
+Steve became the morning host at WJMK Jack-FM, and a format change at WCKG meant that Garry was once again out of a job.

 In April 2009, Garry joined the team at WGN as their new afternoon host.
-In December 2008, Steve left WJMK because of low ratings and began doing daily podcasts from his home and other remote locations in September 2009.
+Steve left WJMK in December 2008 because of low ratings, and in September 2009 he began doing daily podcasts from his home and other remote locations.
+Beginning in August 2011, listeners can access his podcasts by subscription only.

 The Insane Coho Lips